boazbk/tcs/lec_06a_universality.md

 The code of $F$ will "pop" the arguments from the stack, perform the computation (which might involve making recursive or non recursive calls) and then "push" its return value into the stack.
 Because of the "first in last out" nature of a stack, we do not return control to the calling procedure until all the recursive calls are done.
 >
-Specifically,  we note that using loops and conditionals, we can implement "goto" statements in NAND<<.
+Specifically,  we note that using loops and conditionals, we can implement "goto" statements in NAND-RAM.
 Moreover, we can even implement "dynamic gotos", in the sense that we can set integer labels for certain lines of codes, and have a `goto foo` operation that moves execution to the line labeled by `foo`.
 Now, if we want to make a  call to a function $F$ with parameter `bar` then we will push into the stack the label of the next line and `bar`, and then make a `goto` to the code of $F$.
 That code will pop its parameter from the stack, do the computation of $F$, and when it needs to resume execution, will pop the label from the stack and `goto` there.
 >